Franco León: Juan Aurich

 In the summer 2020, León moved to Juan Aurich in the Peruvian Segunda División.
 With seven games played for the team, he left the club at the end of 2020.

 Carlos Stein

 In April 2021, León joined fellow second division club FC Carlos Stein.

 Return to Juan Aurich

 In August 2021 it was reported, that León had returned to Juan Aurich.
 He made a total of four appearances for the club.

 Lucera Calcio

 On 22 December 2021 it was confirmed, that León had signed with Italian Promozione club Lucera Calcio.

+Pirata

+After a year in Italy, León returned home to Peru, where he signed with Peruvian Segunda División side Pirata in March 2023.